Monday, March 5, 2012

 We discovered some changes to the ship since our 2003 South America trip, but nothing that will impact us.
 Having seen the real thing last year in Xi'an, China, we were amused to find a display of Terracotta Warriors.

 Preferring open seating in the dining room, we were put at a table with three other couples.
-The company was cordial and the food good.
-After dinner, we prowled the shops for a few minutes, then admitting we were tired we called it a night and headed to our stateroom.
+The company was cordial, and the food was good.
+After dinner, we prowled the shops for a few minutes, then, admitting we were tired, we called it a night and headed to our stateroom.

 No comments: